 A potential headwind for markets could be any increase in tensions between Iraq and Iran.
 On Friday, Iraq demanded that Iran immediately withdraw its soldiers from a disputed oilfield on the two countries' border, but Iran denied any incursion.

-While the stock market showed no reaction on Friday, an escalation in hostility between Iraq and Iran could push investors out of stocks and into safe-haven assets such as the dollar or U.S. Treasury bonds.
+While the U.S. stock market was unaffected on Friday, an escalation in hostility between Iraq and Iran could push investors out of stocks and into safe-haven assets such as the U.S. dollar or Treasury bonds.

 Any acceleration of aggression, or potential disruption in the supply of oil would have a more meaningful impact on investor sentiment, Creatura said.